 Scope

-To update the text in Supplement 3 to the ITU-T A-series Recommendations.
+To update the text in Supplement 3 to the ITU-T A-series of Recommendations.

 Leadership

-The Ad Hoc Group should have two leaders appointed, one that represents the ITU and the other that represents the IETF.
+The correspondence Group should have two chairmen appointed, one that represents the ITU and the other that represents the IETF.

 Working Methods

 The proposed update will be reviewed by correspondence by the ITU-T membership on the tsagwm email reflector and separately by the IAB and their advisors.
-The two leaders will identify any changes that are desired by their respective organizations and produce a consolidated update of the document.
-If this process can produce a text that is agreeable to both organizations, the leaders will guide the document through the appropriate agreement/approval processes in each organization.
-If there are unresolved issues, at the discretion of the leaders, a combined correspondence email reflector may be established to allow for more direct discussions to resolve remaining issues.
+The two chairmen will identify any changes that are desired by their respective organizations and produce a consolidated proposal for an update of the document.
+If this process can produce a text that should be agreeable to both organizations, the leaders will guide the document through the appropriate agreement/approval processes in each organization.
+If there are unresolved issues, a combined correspondence email reflector may be established to allow for more direct discussions to resolve remaining issues.

 Logistics

-The team leaders will coordinate the inputs received from each organization.
+The chairmen will coordinate the inputs received from each organization.
 Electronic document handling will be used as much as possible between group members.

 Deliverables

-The Ad Hoc Group is expected to provide modifications and additional specifications to be considered as inputs for Supplement 3 to the ITU-T A-series Recommendations for adoption by TSAG and approval by the IAB as an informational RFC superseding RFC3356.
+The correspondence Group is expected to provide proposals for modifications and additional specifications to be considered as inputs for Supplement 3 to the ITU-T A-series Recommendations for adoption by TSAG and approval by the IAB as an informational RFC superseding RFC3356.

 Approval of deliverables

 The proposed output of the group should be mutually agreeable to the IETF and the ITU.
-The output will be fully consistent with the processes of each respective organization.
+The output should be fully consistent with the processes of each respective organization.

 Distribution of documentation

-The leaders of the Ad Hoc Group will distribute documentation electronically via Email within the membership of their respective groups.
+The chairmen of the correspondence Group will distribute documentation electronically via Email within the membership of their respective groups.

 Milestones

-Initial text proposal prepared by team leaders by 10 February 2012.
+Initial text proposal prepared by chairmen by 10 February 2012.

 Stable text for IAB review and IETF comment by 25 April 2012.

-Final text for TSAG consideration for revised Supplement 3 to the ITU-T A-series Recommendations posted by 15 June 2012.
+Final text for TSAG consideration for revised Supplement 3 to the ITU-T A-series of Recommendations posted by 15 June 2012.

 _____________